laravel/envoyer-docs/src/quick-start.md

 ## Overview

-This section provides a step-by-step guide to configure your application and infrastructure for zero downtime deployments with Envoyer.
+The following documentation provides a step-by-step guide to configure your application and infrastructure for zero downtime deployments with Envoyer.

-There are four simple and intuitive steps to get started.
+There are just a few simple and intuitive steps to get started.

-## Source Providers
+## Source Control Providers

 Once you have subscribed to a plan, you will need to connect Envoyer with your preferred source control provider.
-Envoyer supports GitHub, Bitbucket, GitLab and self-hosted GitLab.
+Envoyer supports GitHub, Bitbucket, GitLab, and self-hosted GitLab.

-From the onboarding screen, select your provider and follow the authentication flow.
-This grants Envoyer the required access to interact with your repositories on your behalf.
+From the onboarding screen, select your provider and follow the authentication flow for that provider.
+This grants Envoyer permission to interact with your repositories on your behalf.

 ![Selecting a source control provider](img/source-provider.png)